 Structural variants as genetic drivers of Alzheimer’s disease.

-Rita is a PhD candidate in the 100plus Study and in the evolutionary neurogenomics lab at the University of Amsterdam.
+Rita is a PhD candidate at the 100-plus Study and the evolutionary neurogenomics lab at the University of Amsterdam.
 She did her bachelors’ degree in Cellular and Molecular Biology and her masters’ degree in Molecular Genetics and Biomedicine, at the NOVA University of Lisbon, in Portugal.
-She came to Amsterdam during the masters’ degree for an internship, which allowed me to dive into the previously known as “junk” DNA.
+She came to Amsterdam during the masters’ degree for an internship, which allowed her to dive into the previously known as “junk” DNA.
 This repetitive type of DNA, overlooked for so many years, is now the focus for complex disorders, such as Alzheimer’s disease.
-She investigates how the variation in repetitive DNA might be associated to an increased risk to develop Alzheimer’s disease.
+Rita investigates how the structural variation in repetitive DNA might be associated to an increased risk to develop Alzheimer’s disease.